-Sending Larry Nassar to prison is just the beginning for survivors
+Survivors vow to keep fighting -- 'This is bigger than Larry Nassar'

 By the time Larry Nassar was sentenced on Wednesday for criminal sexual conduct, 156 people had appeared in a Michigan courtroom to share stories of sexual assault at the disgraced doctor's hands.

-Now, as the former USA Gymnastics and Michigan State University doctor faces a prison sentence of up to 175 years, some survivors said they feel vindicated -- but that their fight isn't over yet.
-Through Nassar's prosecution, they say, they have found their voices and they intend to keep using them.
+The former USA Gymnastics and Michigan State University doctor now faces a prison sentence of up to 175 years.
+But Olympic champion Aly Raisman said she doesn't think justice has been served.

+"No ... it's not something where you just instantly feel better," Raisman told NBC's "Today" show Thursday.

+"We need to hold these organizations accountable -- USA Gymnastics, United States Olympic Committee, MSU.
+They need an independent investigation.
+This is bigger than Larry Nassar."

-In a news conference after the sentencing, they repeated calls for accountability for the people and institutions that "fed" Nassar his victims, as survivor Kaylee Lorincz described it.
-But the problem is bigger than Nassar, they said.
-And it extends beyond the sports world.
+Raisman, who famously lambasted Nassar during his sentencing hearing, is far from alone.
+In a news conference after sentencing, survivor Kaylee Lorincz called for accountability for the people and institutions that "fed" Nassar his victims.

-"Larry is sentenced, but there's still so much more work to to do," survivor Lindsey Lenke said.
+"Larry is sentenced, but there's still so much more work to to do," survivor Lindsey Lemke said.
 "We're not going to heal all the way until we know exactly who knew what, when, and how they're going to fix it."

 Survivors find their voices